-'Break formation, I said.
-Damn it, break formation.'
-Over the plane a sheet of red fire flapped up, and Jon and Arkor pulled back from the railing that edged the road.
-Another white streak left the horizon, and for a moment, in the glare, their shadows on the pavement were double.
-The sound of the explosion reached them a moment later, as broken rocks leapt into silhouette like a rotted jaw gnawing red fire.
+"Break formation, I said.
+Damn it, break formation."
+Over the plain, a sheet of red fire flapped up, and Jon and Arkor pulled back from the railing that edged the road.
+Another white streak left the horizon, and for a moment, in the glare, their shadows on the pavement were doubled in white and red.
+The sound of the explosion reached them a moment later, as broken rocks leapt into visibility like a rotted jaw swung up through red fire.
 Another sound behind them made them turn.
-The lighted roadways of Telphar looped the city towers like strands of pearls on skeleton necks.
-A car came towards them.
-Another wailing missile took the sky, and a moment later a screaming plane tore down the night.
-It turned as its flaming motors caught once more and careened above their heads so close that they ducked as it disappeared among the city towers: an explosion, then falling fire drooled the side of a building.
-'I hope that's nowhere near the Palace of the Stars,' a voice said next to Jon.
-'We'll have a great time getting back if it is.'
+The lighted roadways of Telphar looped the city like strands of pearls on skeletal fingers.
+A car came toward them.
+Another wailing missile took the sky, and a moment later a screaming plane answered, tearing down the night.
+This one suddenly turned as its flaming motors caught once mere and careened above their heads so close that they ducked and disappeared among the city towers: an explosion, then 121 CAPTIVES OF THE FLAME falling flame drooled the side of a building.
+"I hope that's nowhere near the Palace of the Stars," a voice said next to Jon.
+"We'll have a great time getting back if it is."
 Jon whirled.
-The duchess had got out of the car.
-The red light flared a moment in her hair, died.
-'No. That was nowhere near it,' Jon said.
-'Am I glad to see you.'
+The Duchess had gotten out of the car.
+The red light flared a moment in her hair, then died.
+"No. That was nowhere near it," Jon said.
+"Am I glad to see you.

 Tel and Alter, still in her cast and hospital robe, followed the Duchess out of the car.

-'Well,' he said, 'you brought the kids too.'

-'It was better than leaving them back in Toron.
+"Well," he said, "you brought the kids too."
+"It was better than leaving them back in Toron.
 Jon, Geryn is dead.
 I asked what to do, but I didn't get any answer.
-So we lugged his body along just in case.'

-'But what do we do now?'
+So we lugged his body along just in case.
+But what do we do now?"
 From the railing Arkor laughed.

-'It's not funny,' Jon said.
+"It's not funny," Jon said.

 The Duchess looked overhead as another missile exploded.
-'I had hoped this wouldn't happen.
+"I had hoped this wouldn't happen.
 This means a war, Jon.
-A real one, and unstoppable.'
+A real one, and unstoppable."
 Another plane crashed, too close this time, and they ducked behind the cars.
-'Gee,' breathed Alter, which was the only thing anybody said.
-Then Arkor called, 'Come on.'
-'Where to?' asked Jon.
+"Gee," breathed Alter, which was the only thing anybody said.
+Then Arkor cried, "Come on."
+"Where to?" asked Jon.

-'Follow me,' Arkor repeated.
-'Everyone.'
-"What about Geryn?'
-'Leave that corpse behind,' Arkor told them.
-'He can't help.'
-'Look, do you know what's going on?'
+"Follow me," Arkor repeated.
+"Everyone."
+"What about Geryn?"
+"Leave that corpse behind," Arkor told them.
+"He can't help."
+"Look, do you know what's going on?"
 Jon demanded.

-'More than Geryn ever did,' the giant returned.
-'Now let's get going.'
+"More than Geryn ever did," the giant returned.
+"Now let's get going."
 They sprinted out along the road, then ducked under the railing and made their way across the rocky waste.
-'Where are we going?'
+"Where are we going?"
 Tel whispered.